 - Medium (4) weight yarn in 4 colors:

-- Yarn C – pink (example uses Red Heart Super Saver: Persimmon)
+- Yarn A – pink (example uses Red Heart Super Saver: Persimmon)

-- Yarn D – green (example uses Big Twist Value: Light Green)
+- Yarn B – green (Big Twist Value: Light Green)

 Terminology:

-This free crochet carnation pattern uses English (US) terminology:
+This free crochet carnation amigurumi pattern uses English (US) terminology:

 - st (sts) = stitch (stitches)